jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 The conversion to letter grades will be determined at the end of the course.

 ## Experiments
 There will be approximately fifteen short programming experiments, each of which should take no more than an hour to complete.
-The purpose of these experiments is to gain intuition for the material covered in class.
+The purpose of these experiments is to gain intuition for the material covered in class and to learn to use MATLAB.

 - Experiment 1: Color to black and white
 - Experiment 2: Median filtering and unsharp masking